kkamieniecka/slides_kpbioteam/EWAS_Elixir_CNV/PITCHME.md

 The aim of our project was to develop a population-wide DNA methylation pipeline that is easy to apply and compatible with routine clinical and biological use.

+---?image=EWAS_Elixir_CNV/images/epigenetics.jpg

 ---

 Epigenome-wide association studies (EWAS) analyse genome-wide activity of epigenetic marks in cohorts of different individuals to find associations between epigenetic variation and phenotype.
 With its high accuracy and low input DNA requirements, the llumina 450k Methylation Assay has became one of the most comprehensive EWAS study solutions.
 Unfortunately, analysis of the existing 450k data requires considerable programming knowledge and experience as well as high-performance computational hardware.

----?image=EWAS_Elixir_CNV/images/epigenetics.jpg

----

-### Bioinformatics Infrastructure in University of Bradford

-Onsite Linux server:
-192 GB RAM
-Intel Xeons 32 CPU
-100 TB of NAS storage
- hosts Galaxy platform for researchers in the Centre for Skin Sciences

-Amazon Elastic Cloud Compute instances
-An open-source Galaxy platform used as server base

 ---